andreamartz/sb-33-node_express/conceptual.md

 - What is the difference between Node.js and Express.js?

 - What is the error-first callback pattern?
+A: The error-first callback pattern is a common pattern in Node libraries and other built-in tools where a callback runs after a process runs successfully or results in an error.
+It gets its name because the callback takes two parameters, and the first one is the error object (or null if no error occurred), which will be supplied by Node.
+The second is the data that a successful process produces.

 - What is middleware?